fbpx

 House Registration Document (Tabien Baan)

-Not all bikes come with a green book, of course.
-In the case of invoice papers only (import bikes).
-Check that your invoice papers are in order.
+Not all bikes come with a green book.
+In the case of invoice papers only (import and older bikes).
+Check that the invoice papers are in order.
 In this case, you are purchasing with some risk involved and although the bike can be taxed and insured using the invoice papers, the bike will not have a license plate.

 Selling a Bike